mciwing/mciwing.github.io/docs/programming/data/api.md

 During the task, you should have noticed that the API provides information on rate limits.
 Rate limits are the number of requests that can be made to the server in a given time frame.
-If you exceed the rate limit, the server will respond with an error message.
+If you as the user exceed the rate limit, the server will respond with an error message.
 In this specific case, we can make up to 200 requests per minute which is more than enough for our use case.
 These rate limits are set by the provider and can vary from one API to another.
+Some APIs may not have any rate limits at all.

-But how can we request data from the server to retrieve a price history?
+But how can we even request data from the server to retrieve a list of cryptocurrencies?
 To answer this question, the concept of endpoints is introduced.

 ## Endpoints